lsst-sqre/phalanx/docs/ops/bootstrapping.rst

    See :doc:`cert-manager/route53-setup` for more details.

 #.
 For each enabled service, create a corresponding ``values-<environment>.yaml`` file in the relevant directory under `/services <https://github.com/lsst-sqre/phalanx/tree/master/services/>`__.
-   Customization will vary from service to service, but the most common change required is to set the fully-qualified domain name of the environment to the one that will be used for your new deployment.
-   This will be needed in ingress hostnames, NGINX authentication annotations, and the paths to Vault secrets (the part after ``k8s_operator`` should be the same fully-qualified domain name).
+   Customization will vary from service to service.

    See :ref:`service-notes` for more details on special considerations for individual services.